yoctoproject/poky/documentation/test-manual/test-manual-intro.rst

 Welcome to the Yocto Project Test Environment Manual!
 This manual is a work in progress.
 The manual contains information about the testing environment used by the Yocto Project to make sure each major and minor release works as intended.
-All the project’s testing infrastructure and processes are publicly visible and available so that the community can see what testing is being performed, how it’s being done and the current status of the tests and the project at any given time.
+All the project's testing infrastructure and processes are publicly visible and available so that the community can see what testing is being performed, how it's being done and the current status of the tests and the project at any given time.
 It is intended that Other organizations can leverage off the process and testing environment used by the Yocto Project to create their own automated,